 - issues with coordination and balance

 Some people start out with mild symptoms that take decades to progress, while others experience a rapid progression of symptoms from the beginning.
-Most people fall somewhere in between.
+Most people experience something in between.

 People who have benign MS have the mildest form of the disease.
 They may experience symptoms, but their disabilities may not accumulate and an MRI may not show an increase in disease activity.
 However, symptoms can worsen over time.